People in Need

 Over 336,000 affected by floods

-The 2018 floods The monsoon season in Myanmar is long, and in recent years, the rain has been heavier and less predictable.
+The 2018 floods The monsoon season in Myanmar is long, and in recent years, the rain has been heavier and more unpredictable.
 In 2018, strong monsoons struck Myanmar, followed by floods that forced 150,000 people to leave their homes, washed away crops, and led to the collapse of many businesses.
 Food shortages ensued, leading PIN to provide assistance to affected families in Bago.Emergency preparedness and response

 Rebuilding schools and livelihoods after monsoon floods